Customer-Supplier Relationships and Corporate Tax Avoidance

 Cornell University - Samuel Curtis Johnson Graduate School of Management

-Keywords: Tax avoidance, customers, suppliers, stakeholder theory, supply chain
+Keywords: Tax avoidance, customers, suppliers, industrial organization, supply chain

 JEL Classification: H25, H26, L14